AdobeDocs/experience-manager-65.en/help/sites-authoring/annotations.md

 1. After you have finished editing a specific annotation, you can:

-    * Click/tap the text marker to open the annotation.
+    * Click the text marker to open the annotation.
 Once open you can view the full text, make changes or delete the annotation.

         * Sketches cannot be deleted independently of the annotation.

     * Reposition the text marker.
-    * Click/tap on a sketch line to select that sketch and drag it to the desired position.
+    * Click on a sketch line to select that sketch and drag it to the desired position.
     * Move, or copy, a component

         * Any related annotations and their sketches will also be moved or copied and their position in relation to the paragraph will remain the same.

-1. To exit Annotation mode, and return to the mode previously used, tap/click the Annotate icon (x symbol) at the right of the top toolbar.
+1. To exit Annotation mode, and return to the mode previously used, click the Annotate icon (x symbol) at the right of the top toolbar.

 >[!NOTE]
 >